 Turns out, when your wizened aunt told you to “trust your gut,” science was actually on her side.
-A plethora of new research shows that the health of your digestive tract significantly affects your whole body, from your brain on down.
+A plethora of research shows that the health of your digestive tract significantly affects your whole body, from your brain on down.
 If you sometimes feel like your tummy is talking to you, you may be right.

 The bacteria, yeasts and other organisms that make up what’s known as the microbiome help the small and large intestines process food.
 They also keep out the bad critters that can cause a host of problems, from digestive issues to short-term and chronic illnesses.
-“The microbiome is the safeguard of everything,” says Dr. Keith Wallace, author of Gut Crisis (Dharma, 2017).
+“The microbiome is the safeguard of everything,” says Dr. Keith Wallace, author of Gut Crisis (Dharma).

 Humans evolved along with these microbes because the bacteria were present in the fresh and fermented foods that were a regular part of people’s diets.
 “In the last 50 to 75 years, food has taken a sharp turn away from that,” says Shockey.
 “Most of the food is very processed and sterile and dead, so our bodies are not getting this regular influx of live new probiotic microbes.”

 The good news is that reseeding probiotic microbes in your gut is relatively easy—and getting easier all the time.
-Grocery stores are beginning to carry a wider array of foods that are full of beneficial bacteria.
+Grocery stores are carrying a wider array of foods that are full of beneficial bacteria.
 For people who don’t want to add products like yogurt and sauerkraut to their everyday diet, there are numerous supplements that provide a dose of the microbes your body needs to thrive.

 New Research on Probiotics